alexwlchan/alexwlchan.net/src/_articles/2023/2023-01-13-upward-assignment.md

 If I try to use `first_name`, I get a `NameError`.
 This is the behaviour we're used to:

-But if I create a binding inside the function, and then return that, now I can can get to that variable in the top-level:
+But if I create a binding inside the function, and then return that, now I can get to that variable in the top-level:

 ```ruby {"names":{"1":"greet","2":"name","3":"first_name","4":"last_name","10":"b"}}
 def greet(name)